SeyonDemirogluDev/simple_collectible/README.md

 ```
 supportsInterface()
 ```
-*Returns true if this contract implements the interface defined by `interfaceId`*
+*Returns true if this contract implements the interface defined by `interfaceId`.
+Basically called externally by other protocols to check if they support your interface type.*

 ```
 mint()